 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2017 to 2022
+Overall term: 2017 to 2023

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working alongside the Ethiopian Ministry of Science and Higher Education to create integrative vocational training and employment opportunities for refugees and Ethiopians in Addis Ababa and in the regions of Somali, Benishangul-Gumuz, Gambella and Tigray.
-The project is supporting Ethiopia’s work to promote refugee participation and it pursues a development-oriented, long-term approach.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is using its expert knowledge to create integrative and long-term vocational training and employment opportunities for refugees and Ethiopians in Addis Ababa and in the regions of Somali, Benishangul-Gumuz, Gambella and Tigray.
+Together with the Ethiopian Ministry of Science and Higher Education (MoSHE), it is working in the following areas: